gleam-br/vite-plugin-gleam/README.md

         time: true
       },
       build: {
-        // Only bun runtime to force do build
-        force: true,
         // gleam build arg to break on warnings
         warningsAsErrors: true,
         // gleam build arg to show or not cmd output